tpage99/wcpartners/src/pages/careers/executive-director.md

 ### Application Process

 The Executive Director is a fulltime, salaried, professional position located in Marshfield, Missouri.
 To apply for this position, submit resume and cover letter to Sigel Owen, WCP Chairperson by email at [info@wc-partners.net](mailto:info@wc-partners.net?subject=Executive Director Position).
 Within your cover letter or resume, please be sure to provide a description of your experience with services to people with I/DD and their families, and any leadership experience in external relations with a community as a whole, "partner" agencies, and government officials.

+Applications due by Friday, January 3, 2020 at end of business day.